 2. Know the difference between equity and equality

 We often think of things being fair when everyone has the same.
 But actually, that’s not quite right.

-Take this cartoon.
+Take this illustration.
 The situation on the left may be equal but it isn’t fair.
 Fair is when everyone – particularly those facing the most disadvantage – have what they need.
 That’s equity.

 Equity matters because every child deserves a fair chance to survive, develop and reach their potential.
 These rights are enshrined in the UN Convention for all children, everywhere.
 It doesn’t matter where they live, what language they speak, whether they are boys or girls, what their religion or culture is, whether they have a disability or whether they are rich or poor.

 A child’s opportunities in life shouldn’t be determined by things they can’t control.

 The goal isn’t for everyone to be the same.
 It’s for everyone to have the same chance.
 We want equity-based policies to eliminate the unfair and avoidable circumstances that deprive children of their rights.

 3. Before you talk, listen to children